 Tap Here for a handy calculator to estimate your fees before you sell.

 How To List Your First Item On eBay!

 After opening the eBay App, Tap on the icon in the top left corner of the screen.
 Tapping this will cause a menu to pop out from the side of the screen.

 Look for ‘Selling’ near the bottom of the menu and tap it.
 Then tap ‘LIST AN ITEM’ at the top of the page that opens.

 Tapping this will bring up a page where you can search for the item you’re selling.

 Be as descriptive as you can.
 For example, if you have a shirt to sell, searching for a ‘shirt’ won’t give you the results ‘men’s green button-front shirt’ will.

 After searching for your item, you will be presented with a list of things that match your search.
-Look through the list and choose one that matches your item or comes close to matching your item, and tap ‘SELL YOURS’ at the bottom of the page.
+Look through the list, choose one that matches your item or come close to matching your item, and tap ‘SELL YOURS’ at the bottom of the page.
 You can always change the details later if needed.

 Creating A Title That Sells!